 If another driver is at fault, as a UK resident you may need to make a claim with their insurers.

-If an at-fault driver flees the scene or is uninsured, you may not be able to make a compensation claim at all.
+If an at-fault driver flees the scene or is uninsured, you may not be able to make a compensation claim at all when driving in the EU after Brexit.
 The UK government has stated that UK residents "should not expect to be able to make a claim in respect of that accident via a UK-based Claims Representative or the UK Motor Insurers’ Bureau (MIB)’."

 Now the UK has left the EU, the Cross-Border Enforcement directive does not apply to UK drivers in the EU.
 So if a UK driver gets caught speeding by an EU speed camera, they cannot be pursued for the fine.
 Equally, EU drivers caught speeding by a UK camera cannot be pursued for the subsequent fine.

-However, a driver may still be landed with a fine if:
+However, a driver may still be landed with a fine for speeding whilst driving in the EU if: